Master's Programme in Security and Cloud Computing (SECCLO)

 - Jointly Supervised Master's thesis, 30 ECTS

-The first year of the programme (60 ECTS) covers fundamental concepts, methods and the latest technologies on secure systems engineering, distributed application development, network and service architectures, ubiquitous computing, and cloud and mobile computing platforms.
+The first year of the program (60 ECTS) covers fundamental concepts, methods and the latest technologies on secure systems engineering, distributed application development, network and service architectures, ubiquitous computing, and cloud and mobile computing platforms.
 Students are also able to choose specialized courses on topics such as network and mobile platform security, computer networking, verification, and data mining.
 The teaching methods combine theory with hands-on exercises and software development on cloud platforms and mobile devices.
 Students also practice writing and presentation skills and learn to follow the latest research.
-The 60 ECTS of the first year comprises 28 ECTS of mandatory courses, 24-27 ECTS of elective courses, and 5-8 ECTS of summer school and internship.
+The 60 ECTS of the first year comprises 28 ECTS of mandatory courses, 22-25 ECTS of elective courses, and 7-10 ECTS of summers school and internship.

 Common studies in Aalto University